cjblackout/hotel_management/README.md

 ## Overview

 HotelManagement is a comprehensive C++ application designed to manage hotel guest information, inventory, and employee payroll.
 This application utilizes object-oriented programming principles to provide a modular and scalable solution for hotel management.
+Additionally, the application includes a web-based GUI developed using Wt, a C++ library for developing web applications, allowing for easy interaction through a web browser.

 ## Directory Structure